View the Executive Summary for this brief.

-In 2015, the Government Accountability Office found that federal agencies spent $55 billion of the $80 billion allocated for technology expenses on preserving older technology rather than updating it.
-Four years later, a November 2019 audit by the Office of the Inspector General revealed the Social Security Administration (SSA) in 2018 miscalculated the income of beneficiaries by nearly $1 billion and made $8 billion worth of improper payments.
+For the fiscal year 2022 the U.S. The Government Accountability Office reported $247 billion were spent in payment errors.
+Over the last twenty years, that amount has totaled to $2.4 trillion.
+Just a few years ago, an audit by the Office of the Inspector General revealed the Social Security Administration (SSA) in 2018 miscalculated the income of beneficiaries by nearly $1 billion and made $8 billion worth of improper payments.
 Part of the reason?
 Outdated technology.
 What does this misuse of funds look like for average citizens?

 For Margaret Fitzwater of Cincinnati, Ohio, it was a letter from the Social Security Administration (SSA) in 2014 claiming that she had been overpaid by $27,000.
 In December 2018, 53 months later, Fitzwater finally got a hearing on her case, in which a judge determined she still owed the agency $30,000.
 In Connecticut, Bill and Bess Small, both 85, received similar notifications in March 2019.
 After two decades of overpayments and just after Bess was diagnosed with dementia, the SSA demanded the couple repay the total overpayment of more than $38,000.
 The agency admitted the couple are blameless, but denied the couple’s request that the demand for repayment be waived.

 Taxpayers are the ones that suffer the consequences of improper payments.
-Little by little, the mismanagement of taxpayer money and wasteful government spending contributes more and more to the country’s debt and the struggles of its citizens.
+Little by little, the combination of mandatory government spending and the mismanagement of taxpayer money contributes more and more to the country’s debt and the struggles of its citizens.

 Why it Matters

-As the Congressional Budget Office (CBO) notes, the federal debt held by the public reached 77% of GDP at the end of 2016.
-This marked the highest ratio since 1950, and the ratio has only continued its upward trajectory.
-“Such a high level of debt (and the increases projected under current law) could have serious negative consequences for the nation, including increased federal spending on interest payments, restraining economic growth in the long term, giving policymakers less flexibility to respond to unexpected challenges, and eventually increasing the risk of a fiscal crisis.”
+As the Congressional Budget Office (CBO) notes, the federal debt held by the public reached 97% of GDP at the end of 2022.
+This marked the highest ratio since 1950, and the ratio has only continued its upward trajectory; by mid-2022, it hovered around 100% of GDP.
+“The projected growth in debt would dampen economic output over time and pose other significant risks to the nation’s fiscal and economic outlook.”

 The deficit is the amount by which government spending exceeds the revenue it takes in each year.
 In other words, the deficit represents one year’s worth of “borrowing” by the federal government.